kedarvdm/AnomalyDetection/README.md

 # AnomalyDetection
-Semester project for Application Engineering and Development
+Semester project for Program structures and Algorithms